NEW WEST GENETICS PUBLICATIONS

 DR. RICHARD S. FLETCHER

-Dr. Fletcher has over ten years experience with commercial breeding for specific value-added products.
-He has experience guiding products through the patent/intellectual property process.
-Dr. Fletcher has been published in BMC Genomics and has given presentations in Canada, Italy, and Colorado.
+Dr. Fletcher has over twenty years experience with commercial breeding for specific value-added products.
+He has experience guiding products from development through commercialization including protection using patent and other intellectual property processes.
+He has also led successful collaborative projects with external companies.
+Dr. Fletcher has been published in BMC Genomics and has given presentations in Canada, Italy, China and Colorado.
 See below for a complete list of publications and presentations.

 Zheng H, Brandt K, Fletcher R, Coonrod DC.
 BRASSICA PLANTS YIELDING OILS WITH A LOW TOTAL SATURATED FATTY ACID CONTENT.
 United States Patent Application #20130031678.
 January 31, 2013.